Kongo Civil War: Origins

 The Kingdom of Kongo reached its apex during the reign of its most powerful king Garcia II.
 King Garcia II had come to power after the death of his brother, Álvaro VI, whom he had assisted in seizing the throne of Kongo from the House of Kimpanzu.
 Together, the brothers forged a new dynasty named for the Nlaza kanda, thus the House of Kinlaza.
-The ascension of this dynasty, which traced its legitimacy to the throne maternally as opposed to the paternal pedigree of the House of Kimpanzu and House of Nsundi was greeted with hostility from the get go.
+The ascension of this dynasty, which traced its legitimacy to the throne maternally as opposed to the paternal pedigree of the House of Kimpanzu and House of Nsundi was greeted with hostility from the beginning.
 Rival claimants for the throne of Kongo, by then the most powerful state in Central Africa, united behind the Kimpanzu.
 When King Garcia II came to power, the Kimpanzu were entrenched in the county of Soyo giving support to the remaining Nsundi and Kimpanzu partisans inside Kongo while claiming the title of Princes and later Grand Princes.
 By the end of Garcia's reign, Soyo was completely independent of Kongo and there was open hostility between the House of Kinlaza and the House of Kimpanzu including plots on the king's life and military engagements.

-Descent into War
+Descent into war

-In 1661 King Garcia II, died leaving the throne to his second eldest son António.
+In 1661, King Garcia II died leaving the throne to his second eldest son António.
 King António I was determined to remove the Portuguese from Angola, as they had been a thorn in Kongo's side since 1622.
 King Garcia II's gambit of assisting the Dutch in their short war with Portugal over the port of Luanda had turned out badly.
 Now Portugal was stronger than ever with control of Luanda, source of Kongo's nzimbu shell money.
 More and more, Kongo had to rely on Dutch support, which was not as forthcoming with Soyo as a competitor.
 These events set Garcia II's successor, António I, on a completely anti-Portuguese agenda.

 Battle of Mbwila

 Despite the rising tension between the states, the spark that would set them to war again would be a dispute over the tiny border town of Mbwila.
 The chiefdom had sworn fealty to both Kongo and Angola in the past.
-In 1665 a dispute between the claimant to the chiefdomship and his aunt drew Kongo and Angola into confrontation, Kongo supporting the claimant with Angola supporting the aunt.
+In 1665, a dispute between the claimant to the chiefdomship and his aunt drew Kongo and Angola into confrontation, Kongo supporting the claimant with Angola supporting the aunt.
 The two powers met at the Battle of Mbwila on October 29, 1665.
 In the ensuing battle, Kongo was badly defeated.
 King António I and many of the Kinlaza nobility were killed in the battle; the royal crown and sceptre were sent to Portugal as trophies.
 The boy heir to the Kongo throne was captured and taken to Luanda along with the head of António.
 The royal possessions of the king, which he feared to leave in Kongo because of rival partisans, were also lost on the battlefield.
 Robbed of their king, heir and symbols of leadership, the kingdom quickly descended into civil war as Kinlaza and Kimpanzu partisans vied for the throne.